Shirley Bilek is the elected Tax Collector for our Township. Tax bills can be mailed or paid in person by appointment.

 Political signs are allowed to be placed in the Township road right-of-ways, but only if permitted and a bond placed to ensure removal.
 The refundable bond is $100.
 No signs will be erected sooner than 30 days prior to election and must be removed within 10 days following the election or bond is forfeited.

-If you need to install a new driveway and live on a Township road, you will need to obtain a permit.
-Permits are only issued on new properties with septic approval issued by the ECDH.
-A culvert pipe may also need to be installed.
+If you need to install/replace a new driveway and/or sluice pipe and live on a Township road, you will need to obtain a permit.
+Permits are only issued on properties with septic approval issued by the ECDH.
+A sluice pipe may also need to be installed.
 This is determined by the Township Foreman and would be purchased by the property owner.
-A stormwater application is also warranted for driveway installations.
+A stormwater application is also necessary for driveway installations.

 All Right-to-Know requests must be submitted using the State Office of Open Records form.